 About Agapi: I did my Bachelor’s in International and European studies, in the direction of diplomacy.
 Before joining ICM I volunteered several times in NGOs in Greece and worked with refugees which was a life-altering experience.
 I also did an internship in Serbia and worked in tourism all my summers since 2013.

 People’s Republic of China

 « The reason I chose this program is because during my prior job I met a lot of difficulties to communicate and manage local employees.
-I hope this program can help me to build my personal skills, in order to work in international company better. »
+I hope this program can help me to build my personal skills in order to work in an international company better. »

 About Meng: My name is Qi Meng.
 I’m a marketing graduate of Lanzhou Jiaotong University.
 And I got my bachelor degree in management in June 2017.
 After I graduated from my university, I had been working as a marketing manager in China Gansu International Corporation for Economic and Technical Cooperation in Ghana for about 1 year.

 « After finishing my studies of International Business and Management in the Netherlands, I wanted to extend my intercultural experiences.
 Therefore, I was searching for a Master abroad which was more focused on intercultural interactions.
 ICM provides a different perspective on the things I have been studying before, it extends my knowledge regarding human behavior, and gives me the opportunity to learn in a diverse and intercultural setting.
 Especially, the thesis, exchange semester, and internship are valuable experiences to take with me into my future career. »